 Recovery Support After Vicodin Addiction Treatment

 For people in recovery, life after treatment programs should be a time of continued progress toward long-term sobriety.
-Continuing support is necessary to avoid relapse, which is common with opioids like Vicodin because of their addictive nature.
+Continuing support is necessary to help you avoid relapse, which can be common with opioid addiction.

 After rehab, you have many options for continuing support, including:3

-- Sober living homes: Sober living homes offer an alternative to going from an immersive care environment directly to an unstructured home environment.
-Because sober living homes replicate everyday life situations while instilling healthy habits, they help reduce relapse.
+- Sober living homes: Sober living homes offer an alternative to transitioning directly from an immersive care environment to an unstructured home environment.
+Because sober living homes replicate everyday life situations while instilling healthy habits, they help reduce the risk of relapse.

 - Outpatient therapy: Individual counseling in an outpatient setting allows you to delve deep into why you have certain emotions or may have misused Vicodin as a maladaptive coping mechanism.

-- Check-ups: To promote accountability, it is essential to have regular check-ups with a mental health professional to make progress and stay on course.
+- Check-ups: To promote accountability, it is essential to have regular check-ups with a mental health professional to help you to make progress and stay on course.
 This mental health professional may be your outpatient therapist or a member of your inpatient rehab care team.

 - 12-step programs: The 12-step method relies on admitting powerlessness and relying on a higher power.
-These programs also include admitting wrongdoing and assuming responsibility for arming others.
-Many 12-step programs are available, tailored to religious style, personal, and cultural values.
-One of the best-known 12-step programs geared to overcoming Vicodin addiction is Narcotics Anonymous (NA).
+These programs also include admitting wrongdoing and assuming responsibility for harming others.
+Many 12-step programs are available and can be tailored to religious style, personal and cultural values.
+One of the most widely known 12-step programs geared to overcoming Vicodin addiction is Narcotics Anonymous (NA).

-- Building a daily routine: Routines provide you with a structure that prevents boredom and reduces thoughts about using drugs.
-Keeping a regular sleep schedule, attending support groups, integrating regular movement, and developing hobbies can create stability in your life.
+- Building a daily routine: Routines provide structure that helps to prevent boredom and reduce thoughts about using drugs.
+Keeping a regular sleep schedule, attending support groups, integrating regular movement and developing hobbies can create stability in your life.

 References